 Petitions are a formal written request signed by a group of citizens and submitted to an official person or organized body (example, County Council) to initiate an action or to make Council aware of an issue of public concern.
 Petitions are regulated and prescribed by the Municipal Government Act (“MGA”) and there are strict legal requirements for a petition made in accordance to the MGA.

-In addition to the sample Petition, Affidavit and Statement of Representative of Petitioners found in Appendix D, E and F of the Petition to council: Information for Albertans, elected officials and municipal officers, please find the enclosed sample Petition, Affidavit and Statement of Representative of Petitioners specific to a Local Improvement-these samples are not a replacement for consulting legislation or obtaining legal advice, you are encouraged to consult legal counsel for advice on specific situations.
+In addition to the sample Petition, Affidavit and Statement of Representative of Petitioners found in Appendix D, E and F of the Petition to council: Information for Albertans, elected officials and municipal officers, please find below links to a sample Petition, Affidavit, and Statement of Representative of Petitioners specific to a Local Improvement.
+These samples are not a replacement for consulting legislation or obtaining legal advice, you are encouraged to consult legal counsel for advice on specific situations.

 Lastly, in accordance with the Municipal Government Act, in particular s.
 226.2(1)- Protection of personal information in petitions, Lac La Biche County is required to protect any personal information contained in a petition.
 As such, any personal information contained in a petition must not be disclosed to anyone except the Chief Administrative Officer and/or delegates (if any) and the personal information must not be used for any purpose other than validating the petition.